 Below, there are some additional settings.
 Many of these you may already be familiar with from other types of content blocks.

 Settings specific to icons include icon size, in order to make your image icons larger and smaller, as well as icon spacing, which allows you to determine how much spacing exists between the individual content blocks.
-The other properties (padding, border, alignment, text formatting options, and hide on mobile/desktop) apply to the content block as a whole.
+The other properties (padding, border, alignment, letter spacing, text formatting options, and hide on mobile/desktop) apply to the content block as a whole.

 If you're looking for some inspiration for how to use icons in your designs, look no further!
 Icons can be used in order to: